russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Exercises/Interface Design Challenge.md

 ![[Pasted image 20250410202321.png]]

-... as well as to ensure that a dog does not get fed twice by mistake:
+... as well as to ensure that a dog does not get fed twice by mistake – at least not too often!

 ![[Pasted image 20250410202442 1.png]]